-Years ago I made a DIY Vanity cart for my daughter.
+Years ago, I made a DIY Vanity cart for my daughter.
 It was the perfect solution for a small, shared bath space.
 I used my Cricut to create the labels for the shelves in the vanity cart.
-Since the Cricut Joy can cut letters up to 4 ½″ tall, it’s perfect for this kind of project.
+Since the Cricut Joy can cut letters up to 4 ½″ tall, it’s perfect for this project.

 3. Media Organization